jamargoochIT/configure-gplockouts/README.md

 This tutorial goes through configuring account lockouts in Group Policy within Azure Virtual Machines.<br /><br><br><br><br>

-Configureing account lockouts helps prevent unauthorized access and reduces brute force attacks.<br> So, first up, we’ll go to the Windows Desktop search bar and type in Group Policy and open the app.
+Why would we want to know how to do this?
+Well, a few reasons why is becuase configureing account lockouts in group policy helps prevent unauthorized access and reduces brute force attacks.<br>
+So, first up, we’ll go to the Windows Desktop search bar and type in Group Policy and open the app.
 ![30](https://github.com/user-attachments/assets/cee79cfa-ea3b-4f67-b255-afa86be487ce)<br><br><br><br>